 Activity Evidence that supports this approach Challenge number(s) addressed We will provide time and learning opportunities for all staff to explore and discuss the main barriers for disadvantaged students in our academy as a whole and opportunities to share valuable information about key individual students, particularly those who have joined us as mid-year admissions and higher prior attaining students.
+Teachers will ensure that class context sheets are kept up to date with additional information about mid-year admissions.
 Understanding students as individuals, with their own specific needs and motivations, allows us to break down barriers to allow students to achieve better.
 (Addressing Educational Disadvantage in schools and colleges & Learning Without Labels, Marc Rowland) Students who join the school part way through their secondary school journey are more likely to have faced and continue to face additional barriers which often leads to underachievement.
 In year admissions 3, 4, 5, 6 We will fund professional learning opportunities for teachers to improve students' literacy and knowledge of vocabulary in all subject areas.
-The initial focus will be on a curriculum audit and Acquiring improved literacy skills in order to learn new, more complex concepts in each subject is key.
-Improving Literacy in Secondary Schools - EEF 1

-Reading comprehension, vocabulary and other literacy skills are heavily linked with attainment.
-Word gap High quality and regular feedback is shown to have very high impact by EEF research: Feedback - EEF Providing feedback is a well-evidenced and has a high impact on learning outcomes.
+The initial focus will be on a curriculum audit and subsequently explicitly embedding tier 2 and tier 3 vocabulary into schemes of learning and lessons.
+Introduction of Bedrock to support disadvantaged students' vocabulary development.
+Vocabulary activities will run through form time and Bedrock will be timetabled for KS3 Acquiring improved literacy skills in order to learn new, more complex concepts in each subject is key.
+Improving Literacy in Secondary Schools - EEF Reading comprehension, vocabulary and other literacy skills are heavily linked with attainment.
+Word gap 1 students in English lessons.
+Further develop the planning of meaningful feedback within schemes of learning and in response to individual student needs within and across lessons.
+High quality and regular feedback is shown to have very high impact by EEF research: Feedback - EEF Providing feedback is a well-evidenced and has a high impact on learning outcomes.
 Effective feedback tends to focus on the task, subject and self-regulation strategies: it provides specific information on how to improve.
-1, 2, 6 Leading research supports the use of knowledge organisers in embedding a knowledge rich curriculum for all students.
-Organising knowledge Metacognition - EEF 1, 6 To teach maths well, teacher need to assess students' prior knowledge and understanding effectively, teach problem solving strategies and help students to develop more complex mental models.
-Teaching Maths KS2 & KS3 - EEF 2 High quality and regular feedback is shown to have very high impact by EEF research: Feedback - EEF Providing feedback is a well-evidenced and has a high impact on learning outcomes.
-Effective feedback tends to focus on the task, subject and self-regulation strategies: it provides specific information on how to improve.
-Leading research supports the use of knowledge organisers in embedding a knowledge rich curriculum for all students.
-Organising knowledge Metacognition - EEF To teach maths well, teacher need to assess students' prior knowledge and understanding effectively, teach problem solving strategies and help students to develop more complex mental models.
+1, 2, 6 The academy is following the EEF EFA professional development programme in 2022-23, making feedback an essential part of day to day practice, promoting collaborative practice across departments and level of experience and embedding the use of formal assessment practices across the academy.
+To further embed the use of knowledge organisers as part of everyday first quality teaching and personal study Leading research supports the use of knowledge organisers in embedding a knowledge rich curriculum for all students.
+Organising knowledge Metacognition - EEF 1, 6 Enhancement of our Maths teaching and curriculum planning.
+We will support teachers by providing release time to work with primary colleagues.
+To teach maths well, teacher need to assess students' prior knowledge and understanding effectively, teach problem solving strategies and help students to develop more complex mental models.
+Teaching Maths KS2 & KS3 - EEF 2 We will provide improvement planning time for Maths teachers to access the Maths Hub.

-Targeted academic support (for example, tutoring, one-to-one support structured interventions)
+$Targeted\ academic\ support\ (for\ example,\ tutoring,\ one-to-one\ support\ structured\ interventions)$